Architect: What You Should Know about Outsourcing 3D Rendering Service

 - It is then followed by adding realistic lighting and other fine details.

 - This is where the process of 3D rendering enters the scene.
-To finally clear your confusion, or perhaps a misconception, between visualization and rendering, 3D rendering is actually a process involved in 3D visualization.
+To finally clear your confusion, or perhaps a misconception between visualization and rendering, 3D rendering is actually a process involved in 3D visualization.
 It comes before the final process which is:

 What is a 3D Rendering service, and how exactly does it work?

-If you have ever made photographs and wanted to print them out later on a paper, then the process of photo printing could be also called - rendering or more common—printing.
+If you’ve ever made photographs and wanted to print them out later on a paper, then the process of photo printing could also be called rendering, or more common—printing.

 Let me provide you several examples…